minprog/programmeren-1/lectures/05 Data Structures/index.md

 *   In week 2, we learned about arrays, where we could store the same kind of value in a list, side-by-side.
 But we need to declare the size of arrays when we create them, and when we want to increase the size of the array, the memory surrounding it might be taken up by some other data.

-*   One solution might be to allocate more memory in a larger area that’s free, and move our array there, where it has more space.
-But we’ll need to copy our array, which becomes an operation with running time of _O_(_n_), since we need to copy each of _n_ elements in an array.
+*   One solution might be to allocate more memory in a larger area that's free, and move our array there, where it has more space.
+But we'll need to copy our array, which becomes an operation with running time of _O_(_n_), since we need to copy each of _n_ elements in an array.

 *   We might write a program like the following, to do this in code: